Digestive diseases

 In basic mechanisms, we are studying the roles of gut hormones and enteric nerves in diabetes, the mechanisms by which inflammation in the gut is controlled by nerves, and ways of protecting the lining of the gut.

-Latest Florey news for Digestive diseases
+Latest Florey news on Digestive diseases